Tobitap04/robust-causal-eval/README.md

 ### Step 3: Filter sample

-> **Note:** Per default, we use the `gwdg.qwen2.5-72b-instruct` model for filtering and perturbation creation.
-You can specify a different LLM by using the `--llm` parameter.
+> **Note:** Per default, we use the `gwdg.qwen2.5-72b-instruct` model for filtering and perturbation generation.
+You can specify a different LLM by using the `--llm` parameter,  as long as it is supported by the OpenAI platform.
+However, please note that we cannot guarantee the prompts will perform equally well with other models.

 To filter the sample, we removed all questions-answer pairs that did not meet the criteria defined in our paper.
 For this purpose, we developed a series of filtering functions tailored to create a high-quality dataset for our evaluation.
 The filters were applied sequentially (in the order specified below), and the intermediate results were saved after each step.